McCormick & Schmick's

 McCormick & Schmick's Seafood Restaurants Inc. is an American seafood restaurant chain, formerly based in Portland, Oregon.
-As of December 2024, the company operates 20 locations & 1 catering service in the United States and 4 Canadian locations that operate under the Boathouse name.
+As of December 2024, the company operates 15 locations and one catering service in the United States and one Canadian location that operates under the Boathouse name.
 A sale to the parent company, Landry's, Inc., was completed in January 2012.
 Landry's corporate headquarters in Houston, Texas now manages all restaurant operations.